New York City JFK Airport

 - Currency Exchange - Locations: Terminal 1 (Landside, Arrivals West • Airside, Concourse W, Gates 1-3) • Terminal 4 (Landside, Arrivals Hall • Airside, Gate B32, B22, A4 & the Retail Hall) • Terminal 5 (Airside, Marketplace) • Terminal 7 (There are 4 foreign currency ATMs, as well as 3 kiosks located Landside, Arrivals • Airside, Food Court and Retail Hall) • Terminal 8 (Landside, Arrivals • Airside, Gate 4, 10, 39 and the corridor to Concourse C).

-- Food / Dining -There are many dining options landside and airside.
+- Food & Drinks -There are many dining options landside and airside.
 There is a 24 hour Dunkin Donuts airside in Terminal 3 and Terminal 5 (in the baggage claim of the Jet Blue Terminal).
 In Terminal 4, you'll find a 24 hour McDonalds (landside).

 - Information Desk - Information not available